PySanti/Graphic-Binary-Trees/README.md

 Option 1: this option will run the program without initial random nodes

-gcc (instalation path)/main.c
+gcc (instalation path)/main.c ; ./a.out
-./a.out

 Option 2: this option will run the program with an initial random nodes count

-python3 (instalation path)/execute.py
+python3 (instalation path)/execute.py \n

-Nodes : nodes_count (it can not be grater than 30, there is no space in the screen xd)
+Note:(it can not be grater than 30, there is no space in the screen xd)